Collaborative Learning via Prediction Consensus: Design of trust weights

-We start with Proposition~\ref{claim-arbitrary low importance on b}, which gives a sufficient condition for a desired consensus: if there exists only one node with low-quality data, as long as it receives the lowest trust from other regular nodes, and the sum of trust it receives is the smallest compared to the others, it will remain to have lowest importance in the consensus.
-Following this condition, we design a trust weighting scheme.
+If agents possess low-quality local data, we aim to minimize their influence on the labeling of the auxiliary data not only at consensus, but also throughout the algorithm.
+Proposition~\ref{claim-arbitrary low importance on b} gives sufficient conditions for such a desirable property to be preserved at any step before consensus is reached: assume there exists only one node with low-quality data, then, as long as it receives the lowest trust from any other node, it will remain to have lowest importance in the consensus.

-\begin{proposition}[Desired properties for a single node with low quality data] Given Assumptions~\ref{assump-covariate-shift}~\ref{assump-positivity of W} and that all agents are over-parameterized, let $b$ be the only node with low-quality data, in the sense that for $t\leq \tau$ (recall $\tau$ is the time step when consensus will be reached), (1) b receives the lowest trust from others than itself, that is, $w_{jb}^{(t)} = \min_{i} w_{j_i}^{(t)}$ for $j\neq b$.
-(2) $b$-th column has the lowest column sum, that is $\sum_j w_{jb}^{(t)} < \min_{i\neq b} w_{ji}^{(t)}$

-and for $t> \tau$, $\Wv^{(t)}=\1\1^\top \frac 1 N$.
-Then node $b$ will have the lowest importance in the consensus. \end{proposition} The proof is given in Appendix~\ref{appendix-proof-low-importance-on-b}, where we also provide desired properties in the presence of multiple nodes with low-quality data, under some extra assumptions.